 Anxiety diagnoses have been on the rise throughout previous years, down to a multitude of stressful and demanding stimuli.
 Statistics show how on average, 6 in every 100 people suffer from a generalised anxiety disorder.

-Yet, through the biggest change, through the most stressful, and through the most demanding situation of the decade, of Covid-19, anxiety-related symptoms are intensifying.
+Yet, through the biggest change, through the most stressful, and through the most demanding situation of the decade, anxiety-related symptoms are intensifying.
 Impacts aren’t only affecting those with pre-existing anxiety disorders.

 They are in fact targeting the average person, showcasing the negative relationships between worry, loneliness, and a lack of routine, all linked to anxiety-related disorders.